jdaih/Project-1-Blackjack/README.md

-<Blackjack>:
-A classic casino card game in which players acquire cards while getting as close as possible to 21 without going over.
+Blackjack: A classic casino card game in which players acquire cards while getting as close as possible to 21 without going over.
 Players can place bets before the game begins and compete against a dealer.

 ☐ Screenshot(s):

 ☐ Technologies Used:
 - HTML
 - CSS
 - JavaScript

 ☐ Getting Started: